 A great success, the conversation flowed easily all night

-Bill Jamieson is the Executive Editor of the Scotsman Newspaper with specific responsibility for the paper's business and economics coverage.
+Bill Jamieson is the former Executive Editor of the Scotsman Newspaper with specific responsibility for the paper's business and economics coverage.

 Prior to joining The Scotsman, Bill was for seven years the Economics Editor of the Sunday Telegraph.
 He is also the economics columnist for Scotland on Sunday and a contributor to the Spectator Business magazine and City AM.
 He is a regular commentator on business and economics affairs for BBC Scotland.